konstructio/colony-docs/docs/install/index.md

 # Get Started

+If you're new to Colony we recommend checking out the [Overview](/docs/index.md) to learn more about Colony.

-Get started with Colony by installing our virtual Vagrant environment to see how quick and easy it is to use.
+Right now the easiest way to get started with Colony is by [installing our virtual Vagrant environment](virtual-install) to see how quick and easy it is to use.

+Keep at eye out for our future releases for install instructions in your data center.
+If you want to learn more [join our Slack Community](https://konstructio.slack.com/)!